Frontier in Space: Plot

+Jo leads the Doctor to where the Master has kept the TARDIS, but he, along with the Ogrons, holds them at gunpoint.
+The Doctor uses the fear device and a dangerous clash of guns between the Master and Ogrons to cause an escape plan, though the Doctor is injured in the scuffle.

 The Doctor, barely conscious, asks Jo to help him into the TARDIS.
-He staggers over to the console, dematerialising the ship then pressing his palms to the telepathic circuits.
-He is sending a message to the Time Lords.
+He staggers over to the console, de-materialising the ship then using the telepathic circuits, sends a message to the Time Lords, in an effort to follow the Daleks.

 Production

-The titles for Frontier in Space were prepared, like Carnival of Monsters, with a new arrangement of the theme music performed by Paddy Kingsland on a synthesiser.
+The titles for Frontier in Space were prepared, alongside the previous serial, Carnival of Monsters, with a new arrangement of the theme music performed by Paddy Kingsland on a synthesiser.
 Known as the "Delaware" arrangement (the BBC Radiophonic Workshop was based on Delaware Road in west London), it proved unpopular with BBC executives, so the original Delia Derbyshire theme was restored, although an early edit of episode 5 still contains the "Delaware" music and was used for the VHS release.
+This early edit of episode 5 with the Delaware theme featured a longer reprise at the beginning of the episode compared to the broadcast version of episode 5.

 The 3 Daleks which appear in the final episode were the same props which had been used in Day of the Daleks.

 The final sequence in the Master's headquarters was intended to contain the giant Ogron-eating monster, but director Paul Bernard did not like the costume and omitted it, leaving the scene with just frightened Ogrons running away from something unseen.
 Producer Barry Letts and script editor Terrance Dicks felt the sequence lacked impact and a new ending was filmed in the TARDIS as part of the first production block of the following story, Planet of the Daleks.
 Frontier in Space was Paul Bernard's last Doctor Who work.

 Jon Pertwee considered the Draconians to be his favourite monster as the rubber and latex masks used allowed the actors playing them to employ a full range of facial expressions.
 Recalling the production of this story he noted that filming near the Hayward Gallery at the South Bank was made difficult due to a number of "homeless people and drunks" lying around the area.
 According to Pertwee, Paul Bernard asked the stuntmen and actors who were on location in costume as Ogrons to ask these people to move to allow filming to proceed.

 When the wiping of episodes ended in 1978 it was discovered that episodes 1, 2, 3 & 6 had only survived as black and white telerecordings for overseas sales.
-In the mid-1980s PAL copies were returned from broadcasters in Australia.
+In 1983, PAL copies were returned from ABC Television in Australia.